jack9789/proxmox-opnsense-vlan-lab/README.md

 ## Future Plans
-- Add Proxmox Backup Server in VLAN 10
+- Add VLAN 50 for guest wifi
 - Implement Guacamole for browser-based remote desktop (IT support simulation)
-- More advanced GPOs and monitoring (Grafana/Prometheus)
+- More advanced GPOs and monitoring

 ---

 **This project is actively maintained and used for continuous learning.**
-Feel free to fork, star, or reach out for questions!

 Sheng-You Chen
 jack9789@gmail.com